 What is sterility testing and method suitability?

-When the product contains a preservative, the sterility test must neutralise or dilute the antimicrobial activity.
+When the product contains a preservative, the sterility test must neutralise or dilute any antimicrobial activity.
 This ensures that the product is sterile due to your manufacturing processes, not due to the antimicrobial agents in the product.

 Method suitability testing checks that microbial growth is not prevented from being seen under non-sterile conditions.
 This is required to assess appropriate sterility testing is performed and is crucial when preservatives are present in the product.